Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Results and Discussion

 \subsection{Perils of proxy alignment}

 Figure~\ref{fig:alignment} juxtaposes two forms of alignment for each model and task: pairwise concordance correlations with expert ratings ($\tau_{S_f X}$, x-axis) and with student learning gains ($\tau_{S_f Y}$, y-axis).
 The central empirical finding is a \textbf{systematic disconnect} between these axes.
 Models that appear more aligned to expert judgments are \emph{not} correspondingly aligned to learning, and in many cases, are \emph{more negatively} associated with learning outcomes.
+The magnitudes of the baselines are consistent with the literature \citep{mccaffrey_intertemporal_2009,kane_estimating_2008,kane_gathering_2012} (see Appendix \ref{app:priorvam}).

 This pattern constitutes a particularly consequential failure mode: \textbf{proxy alignment without impact alignment}.
 A system can appear to ``do the job''—produce plausible, rubric-concordant scores—while selecting classrooms that are \emph{worse} on the objective schooling ultimately values.
 This mirrors the caution from scientific-discovery evaluations: benchmark success can obscure fragility in the behaviors that matter when evidence is messy and objectives are implicit rather than explicitly labeled \citep{song_evaluating_2025,zhou_navigating_2023,zhou_relying_2024}.